AieatAssam/expense-analyser/docs/auth0_configuration.md

 # Auth0 Configuration Documentation

 ## Overview
-This document describes the setup and configuration of Auth0 authentication for the Expense Analyser backend, including environment variables, deployment steps, security best practices, callback URL configuration, troubleshooting, and multi-account support architecture.
+This document describes the setup and configuration of Auth0 authentication for the Expense Analyser using the **free tier** with client ID and secret authentication.
+This setup is suitable for non-enterprise applications and uses Auth0's standard JWKS endpoint for token validation.

 ---